-Dana Wylie is a singer of rare gift and a dedicated crafter of deeply felt and sharply observed songs.
-Praised for being as dexterous with words as she is with her guitar, piano and remarkably powerful voice, she writes with equal parts craft and passion; as Roger Levesque of the Edmonton Journal put it, "Wylie shows the intuitive grace, smart, lyrical economy, and the ability to find insights in everything or anything that you expect of a mature songwriter.”
+Dana Wylie is a singer of rare gift and a crafter of deeply felt and sharply observed songs.
+Praised for being as dexterous with words as she is with her guitar, piano and remarkably powerful voice, she write with equal parts craft and passion.
+Penguin Eggs magazine once called her the only artist about whom they have “felt comfortable comparing favourably to Joni Mitchell in the scope of her talent EVER.”

 Cutting short a promising career in the Canadian theatre scene at 23, Dana decided musicians were her tribe.
 She moved to the unlikely locale of Taiwan, where she cut her musical teeth playing with jug bands, blues bands, bluegrass bands and cover bands, singing jazz n hotel lounges, and doing some of the most bizarre corporate gigs you could possibly imagine.
 Moving to the UK in 2005, she formed her own band and toured steadfastly for five years, releasing three critically-praised albums in the process.
 She then landed back in Canada in 2010 to pursue graduate studies in musicology.
 She also returned to her theatrical roots in 2015, producing, writing, performing the critically-acclaimed and Sterling Award-nominated Fringe hit The Second Line: Two Ladies and the Old School Blues.